Tim Assal, Ph.D.

 M.A.
 Geography (2020)

-Now - Environmental Science and Design Research Institute, Kent State University
+After the Lab - Environmental Science and Design Research Institute, Kent State University

 Michelle completed her thesis on the impacts of trails to wildlife movement through urban corridors in the Cleveland Metroparks.
 She holds a Bachelor’s degree from Miami University.